-POTESTA reviewed the water quality data for the Glenville Utility, and did not observe maximum contaminant level (MCL) exceedances for the regulated contaminants having a primary and secondary MCL for finished water.
-POTESTA did not obtain relevant (i.e., within the previous five years) raw water quality data for review.
+POTESTA reviewed the water quality data for the Clarksburg Water Board, and observed exceedances for the disinfection by-products haloacetic acids and total trihalomethanes (TTHM).
+POTESTA obtained relevant (i.e., within the previous five years) raw water quality data for review.
+POTESTA observed no raw water exceedances when using MCLs for finished water as comparison.
 For additional information on the finished water quality, please review the consumer confidence report for a yearly summary of the water quality.

-Summary of Chemical and Biological Water Quality Results from the West Virginia DEP
+Summary of Chemical and Biological Water Quality Results

-The WVDEP 2002 303(d) list of water quality impaired streams lists the intake source, the Little Kanawha River, ID No. 481, as being impaired with respect to fecal coliform for the entire length of the stream.
-The Little Kanawha River appears on the 1998 WVDEP 303(d) list as being impaired with respect to iron and aluminum for the entire length of the stream.
+The WVDEP 2002 303(d) list of water quality impaired streams lists the intake source, the West Fork River, ID No. 867, as being impaired with respect to aluminum, iron, fecal coliform, and biological conditions not allowable (e.g., impaired aquatic/vegetative life).
+The cause listed is mine drainage.
+The West Fork River appeared on the 1998 WVDEP 303(d) list.
+The river is listed as being impaired with respect to aluminum, zinc, and iron.
+The cause listed is mine drainage and metal tailings.
 The WVDEP has yet to analyze the data from Watershed Groups D and E for the 305(b) report; however, the watershed was included in the most recent sampling endeavor and will be sampled every 5th year from that date.
-The USEPA STORET system did not report a testing event.
-Water quality data from a USGS sampling station is unavailable.
-The WVDEP website did have total maximum daily load reports for the source stream.
-The pollutants are listed as aluminum and iron.
+The USEPA STORET system reported a testing event on August 7, 2000 for the Station ID MW-000-038.6, located approximately 5 miles upstream of the intake.
+Testing consisted of limited metals, fecal coliform and general field chemistry.
+Testing at this location was conducted for the five-year period and results are located in the USEPA Legacy STORET.
+Water quality data from a USGS sampling station is available.
+The WVDEP website did not have total maximum daily load reports for the source stream.
 No fish consumption advisories are currently issued for the source stream.
 The SDWIS did not report relevant violations for MCL exceedances.